 I grew up eating hard shell tacos from *drum roll please* Taco Bell.
-So through out my childhood I was pretty much obsessed with these tacos.
+So throughout my childhood, I was pretty much obsessed with crispy beef tacos.
 Homemade tacos just meant ground beef made by my mom served on store bought hard shells.
 I loved taco night growing up.
 It wasn’t until about 15 years ago that I discovered authentic Mexican tacos which are mind blowing.
 I love authentic Mexican tacos served on fried corn tortillas topped off with raw onions and cilantro.
 However, I still love these.
 I make them from time to time and it’s super simple to make so I usually make it on a week night.

 - 1 lb ground beef

 - 1/2 small onion finely diced

 - 1 tsp granulated garlic

 - 1/4 tsp chili powder